GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Approach

-1. The tool takes a classpath as required input, through either a list of jar and class files in filesystems, a list of Maven coordinates, or a Maven BOM.
+1. The tool takes a classpath as required input.
-  A Maven BOM is converted to a list of Maven coordinates, and a list of Maven coordinates is resolved to a list of jar files that consists of the artifacts and their dependencies.

   The classpath is called as _linkage classpath_ on which the tool operates to find linkage errors and is separated from the runtime classpath of the tool itself.

 2. The tool extracts all _references_ from the all class files in the classpath.

-3. The tool records references cannot be satisfied in the classpath as static linkage errors.
+3. The tool records references that cannot be satisfied in the classpath as static linkage errors.

 4. Optionally, the user can specify a subset of the classpath as _entry points_.